d-huck/encode-mobilenet/README.md

 3. Run the following:

 ```
-git submodule init --recursive
+git submodule update --init
 pip install -r requirements.txt
 cd encodec && pip install -e .
 ```

 Alternatively, you can install from the requirements.txt